-- (2) The Chief Executive Officer and the Executive Directors shall each serve for a term of three years, and may each be reappointed by the Board for one or more subsequent terms. - (3) The Chief Executive Officer, subject to the policies and delegated authorities of the Board, shall be the principal administrative officer of the Office and shall be responsible, subject to the direction of the Board, for carrying out the functions of the Office. - (4) The Chief Executive Officer, consistent with policies of the Board may - - (a) retain, suspend and dismiss staff as otherwise allowed by law; - (b) supervise, direct and give assignments to the staff; - (c) prepare the proposed budget, and manage and account for the finances, of the Office; - (d) engage persons having technical or special knowledge that the Office requires to carry out its functions under this Law; - (e) coordinate the implementation of the Office's regulatory agenda; - (f) supervise the preparation of strategic and annual plans; - (g) enter into contracts for the provision of goods and services required by the Office for the conduct of its business; and - (h) perform such other duties as the Board may direct. - (5) The Board, after providing the Chief Executive Officer or any of the Executive Directors, with notice and an opportunity to comment, by unanimous vote of the Members, may - - (a) suspend or revoke the appointment of the Chief Executive Officer; or - (b) suspend or revoke the appointment of any of the Executive Directors, for serious misconduct or unsatisfactory performance.
+- (2) The Chief Executive Officer and the Executive Directors shall each serve for a term of three years, and may each be reappointed by the Board for one or more subsequent terms. - (3) The Chief Executive Officer, subject to the policies and delegated authorities of the Board, shall be the principal administrative officer of the Office and shall be responsible, subject to the direction of the Board, for carrying out the functions of the Office. - (4) The Chief Executive Officer, consistent with policies of the Board may -

+- (a) retain, suspend and dismiss staff as otherwise allowed by law; - (b) supervise, direct and give assignments to the staff; - (c) prepare the proposed budget, and manage and account for the finances, of the Office; - (d) engage persons having technical or special knowledge that the Office requires to carry out its functions under this Law; - (e) coordinate the implementation of the Office's regulatory agenda; - (f) supervise the preparation of strategic and annual plans; - (g) enter into contracts for the provision of goods and services required by the Office for the conduct of its business; and - (h) perform such other duties as the Board may direct. - (5) The Board, after providing the Chief Executive Officer or any of the Executive Directors, with notice and an opportunity to comment, by unanimous vote of the Members, may - (a) suspend or revoke the appointment of the Chief Executive Officer; or - (b) suspend or revoke the appointment of any of the Executive Directors, for serious misconduct or unsatisfactory performance.

-- (6) In any case in which - - (a) the Board has suspended or revoked the appointment of the Chief Executive Officer or any of the Executive Directors pursuant to subsection (5); or the Board shall appoint a member of the staff, or other qualified person not being a non-executive member, to serve as the interim Chief Executive Officer or Executive Director.
+- (6) In any case in which - (a) the Board has suspended or revoked the appointment of the Chief Executive Officer or any of the Executive Directors pursuant to subsection (5); or - (b) the Chief Executive Officer or any of the Executive Directors is unable to perform duties for an extended period due to ill health or absence from the Islands or other good cause, the Board shall appoint a member of the staff, or other qualified person not being a non-executive member, to serve as the interim Chief Executive Officer or Executive Director.